Loading Events

 Skip Sickler; Cloud Over Table Rock Mountain; Landscape category winner; 2020 Appalachian Mountain Photography Competition & Exhibition.

-Representing the future possibilities of the competition and expanding Appalachian narratives, artists Raymond Thompson Jr., Ant M. Lobo, and Wendy Ewald have been invited to share their work.
+Representing the future possibilities of the competition and expanding Appalachian narratives, artists Raymond Thompson Jr., Ant M Lobo-Ladd, and Wendy Ewald have been invited to share their work.

 In his series, Appalachian Ghosts, Raymond Thompson Jr. “recontextualizes and re-presents archival photographs” documenting the construction of Hawks Nest Tunnel, built “to divert the New River near Fayetteville, WV,” and brings forth the importance of African-American narratives.

-Ant M. Lobo’s work shares intimate photographs and writings that share their experience revisiting Black Mountain College’s Lake Eden campus.
+Ant M Lobo-Ladd’s work shares intimate photographs and writings that share their experience revisiting Black Mountain College’s Lake Eden campus.

 Artist and educator Wendy Ewald will be exhibiting images from her series, Portraits and Dreams, which offers a unique methodology for empowering communities to tell their own stories through work created by her students in Letcher County, KY.